7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 Half-timbered houses on river in Petite France in Strasbourg, France

-As a destination that appeals to many – history buffs, hard-core sightseers, shopaholics and foodies can all find something to love about Strasbourg!
+As a destination that appeals to many – history buffs, shopaholics and foodies can all find something to love about Strasbourg!
 Our list of Essential Things To Do in Strasbourg incorporates a little of something for everyone’s trip to France.

 #1 Size Up The Strasbourg Cathedral